qanastek/DeskMap-V1/README.md

 ## Dependencies

 The project relies on the following libraries:
-* json-simple : This library was used to parse the JSON data received from the OSM API server (available in JavaEE)
+* [json-simple 1.1.1](https://code.google.com/archive/p/json-simple/downloads) : This library was used to parse the JSON data received from the OSM API server (available in JavaEE)

 And the following services:
 * Open Street Map: This service was used for fetching the geographical data needed for this project